woodj22/ADAccountManager/README.md

 ### Usage

 It is used as a command line tool where all the options go first followed by the function and its arguments.

-for example:
+By default I have set the `domain` to 'National' This is because this is the most used domain within my company and makes it easier for me to use (sorry guys, forgive me).

+#### Unlock Account
 `ADAccountManager --account_name=woodj22 unlock_account`

-will unlock an account.
+#### Change Password
 `ADAccountManager --account_name=woodj22 change_password`

  This will then ask for a password via a secure prompt.
 Enter in your new password and away you go!

+#### Additional Options
+When using the tool without a config file you MUST add in the details as options.
+They work as follows:
+`ADAccountManager --account_name=woodj22 --domain=nat --admin_user=svc-ac-1 --addmin_password=P@ss1 --base_dn=DC=nat,DC=c,DC=bcd,DC=co,DC=uk --server_address=http:ldap.nat.bcd.co.uk`

+This will otherwise throw an error saying which credentials have not been entered correctly.

 For any help just run `ADAccountManager` and it will return a list of all the commands, options and arguments.